gpmarques/what_is_a_transformer/journal.md

 * 2025-03-05 *
 * Doing:
     * Started the makemore part6 video, which consists of applying a convolutional layer to the makemore dataset.
-        * Applied regular conv1d to the makemore dataset, but the results were not good.
+        * Applied regular conv1d to the makemore dataset
 * To do:
     * Continue the makemore part6 video
        * Apply dilated conv1d to the makemore dataset
     * Start the makemore part7 video
        * Apply GRU to the makemore dataset
 ----------------------------------------------------
+* 2025-03-06 *
+* Doing:
+    * Fixed conv1d with in and out features > 1
+* To do:
+    * Review the manual and for loop conv1d with in and out features > 1
+    * Create a vectorized version of conv1d with in and out features > 1